PaulFarver/ahoy/README.md

 > TASK: Write a pod manifest containing a redis and a chat server, and apply it to kubernetes and see that the pod is running

+_Tip: You can test the application by port-forwarding to the pod with `kubectl port-forward [POD] -n [NAMESPACE] localport:containerport`_

 You'll have to push your docker image to a docker registry.
 You can use ttl.sh simply with

 ```sh